 In data analysis, one often needs to filter data according to a specific criterion.
 The corresponding oblivious filtering procedure should produce a new shared database that contains only the records which satisfy the criterion.
 The share holders should learn nothing beyond the number of records.
 In particular, they should not learn which database rows we included.
-As such, the oblivious filtering reduces the database size and thus can remarkably reduce the overall complexity of the remaining steps.
+As such, the oblivious filtering allows us to reduce the database size and thus can remarkably reduce the overall complexity of the remaining steps.

-To understand the requirements for data encoding, consider the case of privacypreserving questionnaire analysis.
-It is simple to design cryptographically secure data aggregation mechanisms for questions with multiple choice answers, as the responses can be encoded as integers.
+To understand the requirements for data encoding, consider the case of privacy-preserving questionnaire analysis.
+It is relatively straightforward to design cryptographically secure data aggregation mechanisms for questions with multiple choice answers, since the responses can be encoded as integers.
 Questions with free text answers are much more challenging.
-First, secure text-processing is inherently slower than secure integer arithmetic, as it relies on arithmetic operations.
+First, secure text-processing is inherently slower than secure integer arithmetic, since the former is built on top of the latter one.
 Second, the answers must often be interpreted by human operators in order to extract relevant information.
 As a trade-off between privacy and efficiency, we present a protocol for oblivious database access.
 The protocol assures that the human operator who reads text entries and encodes them to standard attributes, cannot link replies to particular responders nor to non-disclosed fields.

 Related work.
-Even though the generic methods of secure multi-party computations have been known for decades [35, 7, 15], practical implementations of the respective frameworks have emerged only recently, e.g. FairPlayMP [6], VIFF [23], SEPIA [11], SecureSCM [3], VMcrypt [28], TASTY [25] and SHAREMIND [8].
-Oblivious transfer has been commonly studied in the two-party setting [10, 4, 22] where security guarantees are inherently computational.
-Existing results in the multi-party setting mostly hold for private information retrieval [17, 5] where the database is replicated in several sites and only the secrecy of the query index i is protected.
+Even though the generic methods of secure multi-party computations have been known for decades [36, 7, 15], practical implementations of the respective frameworks have emerged only recently, e.g. FairPlayMP [6], VIFF [25], SEPIA [11], SecureSCM [3], VMcrypt [29], TASTY [27] and SHAREMIND [8].
+Oblivious transfer has been commonly studied in the two-party setting [10, 4, 24] where security guarantees are inherently computational.
+Existing results in the multi-party setting mostly hold for private information retrieval [17,5] where the database is replicated in several sites and only the secrecy of the query index i is protected.
 Similarly, the secure shuffle problem has been mostly studied in computational setting.
-Most solutions are given in the context of e-voting with mix-nets [16, 34] and onion-routing [12, 29].
+Most solutions are given in the context of e-voting with mix-nets [16, 35] and onion-routing [12, 30].
 These solutions propagate encrypted messages through a network of servers to achieve unlinkability at the endpoint.
 In our context, we need multi-party computation protocols that shuffle secret shared values.
-As there are no public key operations, such protocols are much more efficient and naturally fit into the framework of share computing environments, such as SHAREMIND [8] and VIFF [20].
-Hence, one should view our work in the long line of works [19, 8, 11, 14] that uses addition and multiplication protocols in black-box manner to build secure implementations for standard data processing operations.
+As there are no public key operations, such protocols are much more efficient and naturally fit into the framework of share computing environments, such as SHAREMIND [8] and VIFF [22].
+Hence, one should view our work in the long line of works [21, 8, 11, 14] that uses addition and multiplication protocols in black-box manner to build secure implementations for standard data processing operations.

 Road map.
 The paper is organized as follows.
 In Section 2, we describe general frameworks for share computing.
 Section 3 gives generic constructions for oblivious database manipulation, namely selection, filtering and general read-write access.
+Differently from earlier results [21], these protocols do not assume that the underlying message space is a field-any residue ring \mathbb{Z}N is sufficient.
+This is an important extension, since computer arithmetic in present-day computers implements only low-level ring operations, hence we can hope for better overall performance by concentrating on rings.
 The described generic protocols use oblivious shuffle as an important building block and three possible instantiations with several round-communication complexity trade-offs for it are presented in Section 4.
-For severe space constraints, we have also omitted some proofs.
-These proofs and further performance tweaks are discussed in the full version of the paper available in the Cryptology ePrint Archive [27].
+Further performance tweaks are discussed in Section 5.